itsdfish/UtilityModels.jl/docs/src/expected_utility.md

 # Expected Utility Theory

-The Leaky Competing Accumulator (LCA; Usher & McClelland, 2001) is a sequential sampling model in which evidence for options races independently.
-The LCA is similar to the Linear Ballistic Accumulator (LBA), but additionally assumes an intra-trial noise and leakage (in contrast, the LBA assumes that evidence accumulates in a ballistic fashion, i.e., linearly and deterministically until it hits the threshold).
+Expected utility theory is a theory of rational decision making with roots in economics.
+According to expected utility theory, gambles are evaluated by computing an expected utility, and selecting the gamble with the highest expected utility.
+The expected utility is computed as a probability weighted sum across all possible outcomes, where the outcomes can undergo a transformation from objective to subjective units called utility.
+Note that many utility-based models can be conceptualized as a generalization of expected utility theory.

 # Example
-In this example, we will demonstrate how to use the LCA in a generic two alternative forced choice task.
+In this example, we will demonstrate how to use expected utility theory with a choice between two gambles.

 ```@setup expected_utility
 using Plots
 using Random